 Quantum Network Testbeds

 The NIST Gaithersburg Quantum Network (NG-QNet) is a suite of testbeds being built on the NIST Gaithersburg campus to implement and characterize various aspects of quantum networks.
 It is being developed collaboratively by the NIST ITL, CTL and PML laboratories.
-The NG-QNet includes the Platform for Quantum Network Innovation (PQNI) in collaboration with ANTD and the Quantum Component Characterization Testbed, the Quantum Network Grand Challenge (QNGC), and the Quantum Network Time Synchronization Testbed.
-The testbeds of the NG-QNet will be used to test and develop quantum networking layers and control planes; develop best practices and protocols for classical/quantum co-existence; study of quantum edge-nodes/interfaces (physical and logical); study quantum device performance; study vulnerabilities (such as eavesdroppers) and robustness; implement accurate time synchronization across the quantum capable facilities on the NIST campus and will (as appropriate) incorporate complex quantum systems such as quantum repeaters.
+The NG-QNet includes the Platform for Quantum Network Innovation (PQNI), the Quantum Component Characterization Testbed, the Quantum Network Grand Challenge (QNGC), and the Quantum Network Time Synchronization Testbed.
+The testbeds of the NG-QNet will be used to develop and test quantum networking layers and control planes; develop best practices and protocols for classical/quantum co-existence; study of quantum edge-nodes/interfaces (physical and logical); study quantum device/network performance; study vulnerabilities (such as eavesdroppers) and robustness; implement accurate time synchronization across the quantum capable facilities on the NIST campus and will (as appropriate) incorporate complex quantum systems such as quantum repeaters.
 The NG-QNet will also include a dedicated facility to serve as the NIST node of the DC-QNet.